 The Liverpool University Particle Physics Group is one of the largest in the UK with a comprehensive programme of research into the fundamental particles and forces of nature conducted primarily at international research facilities on three continents.

-We are members if the world’s largest, and highest energy experiment: ATLAS at the Large Hadron Collider (LHC) at CERN.
+We are members of the world’s largest, and highest energy experiment: ATLAS at the Large Hadron Collider (LHC) at CERN.
 At the LHC we also work on the LHCb which is currently the frontier b-physics experiment.
+Also at the LHC we are members of the FASER experiment, searching for light and weakly interacting particles.
 Our physics at the LHC covers Higgs, Standard Model and Beyond Standard Physics studies including rare b-quark decays.
-At CERN we also contribute to the NA62 experiment which studies rare s-quark decays.

 Our lepton physics programme is split into two parts corresponding to neutral (neutrinos) and charged lepton sectors.